Invasive non-native terrestrial plant

 The inflorescence is a long raceme, densely flowered on one side, of 10 to 40 stalked nodding flowers.
 The raceme arises from the leaf axil opposite a leaf and has a long grooved stalk.

 The flowers are purplish but there is great variability from pinkish-white to blue-violet.
-They have a hairy greenish calyx whose base is swollen behind the point of attachment to the flower stalk, and has 5 hairy pointed lobes of uneven length - the lower 3 much longer than the upper 2 which look like one shallow lobe with a notch in the center.
+They have a hairy greenish calyx whose base is swollen behind the point of attachment to the flower stalk.
+The calyx has 5 hairy pointed lobes of uneven length - the lower 3 much longer than the upper 2 which look like one shallow lobe with a notch in the center.
 The corolla, free of hair, has typical pea structure with an upper larger standard (banner) petal, 2 side lateral petals that project forward, and 2 petals forming a keel.
 The side petals adhere to the keel petals.
 There are 10 stamens united into 2 groups of unequal length with a single style contained within the keel petals.

 Fruit: Fertile flowers produce a 3/4 to 2 inch long smooth seed pod containing several round black seeds.